-Slowly but Surely it's coming along and hopefully in the near future I will have the final chapter in the build along with some video clips of it at the track
+Slowly but surely the build is coming along and hopefully in the near future I will have the final chapter in the build along with some video clips of it at the track.

 Well, I know those who have been following the build have been wondering what kind of progress has been made.
 I've been hard at work finishing the little things that plague a project like this.
-Wiring gremlins, fuel system gremlins, as well as the weather not being as cooperative as it could have all slowed the build process.
+Wiring harness gremlins, fuel system gremlins including installing the correct fuel pump, as well as the weather not being as cooperative as it could have all slowed the build process.

 To finish out the cooling system I went with a great radiator/fan Combo from SVE.
-The Radiator is a MUSTANG 5.0L SVE ALUMINUM RADIATOR for manual transmissions and is a 2 row polished aluminum unit that works as great as it looks.
-This also has the polished finish so it matches their radiator.
+The Radiator is a MUSTANG 5.0L SVE ALUMINUM RADIATOR for manual transmissions and is a 2-row polished aluminum unit that works as great as it looks.
+This also has a polished finish so it matches their radiator.

-Now the Moment we've all been waiting for "especially me" it's time to start it.
-AS I stated in previous post the Front mount distributor setup utilizes a Ford distributor application and the only difference between a 5.0 H.O. firing order and an LS based motor is that you swap #8 and #3.
-I used a set of red Ford Racing plug wiresand they fit just like they were meant to be there “granted I still have to loom them so they look better".
-The first attempt wasn't successful due to me installing the distributor 180 Degrees out and resulted in a huge back fire.
-After I got the distributor in the correct position it was a success.
-It busted of and idled flawlessly.
+Now the moment, we've all been waiting, especially me, for the time to start the engine!.
+As I stated in the previous post the Front mount distributor setup utilizes a Ford distributor application.
+The only difference between a 5.0 H.O. firing order and an LS-based motor is that you swap #8 and #3 cylinders.
+I used a set of red Ford Racing plug wires and they fit just like they were meant to be there, granted I still have to loom them so they look better.
+The first attempt wasn't successful due to me installing the distributor 180 Degrees out and resulted in a huge backfire.
+After I got the distributor in the correct position it was a success!
+It fired up and idled flawlessly!

-Well For those who have been following this build you know that I haven't posted in several weeks.
+Well, for those who have been following this build you know that I haven't posted in several weeks.
 The reason for that is I had sent the car to the paint shop to have the front clip finished and installed.
-It required more work than I was comfortable tackling myself so I had it professionally done.
+It required more work than I was comfortably tackling myself so I had it professionally done.
 After patiently waiting I finally got it back and started putting all the trim back on it.

 I built this car using all the parts we offer.
-The only aftermarket body panels are the Drivers and Passengerfenders, along with the Cervini's 2.5" Cowl Hood.
-Everything fit up really nice and there wasn't a lot of adjustments that had to be made for the gaps to align with each other.
+The only aftermarket body panels are the Drivers and Passenger fenders along with the Cervini's 2.5" Cowl Hood.
+Everything fit up really nice and there weren’t a lot of adjustments that had to be made for the gaps to align with each other.

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!